-Hola is the equivalent to "hello," and I’m sure you’ve heard it many times before already.
-The more formal way to greet someone would be buenos días (literally, "good days") in the morning, buenas tardes (literally, "good afternoons") in the afternoon and buenas noches (literally, "good nights") in the evening or later.
+Hola is the Spanish equivalent to “hello,” and we’re pretty sure you’ve already heard it many times before.
+The more formal way to greet someone would be buenos días (good day) in the morning, buenas tardes (good afternoon) in the afternoon and buenas noches (good night) in the evening.

-Spanish speakers are generally quite relaxed when it comes to time, so don’t be surprised if you hear "buenos días" until 3 pm or so.
-Equally, "buenas tardes" can be used without arousing suspicion up until about 8pm.
-What’s more, in Spain ¡la noche es joven! (the night is young) even when it’s actually rather old, so you can start using "buenas noches" from 9pm on.
-Although you wouldn’t wish someone good night in English unless they were about to go to bed, it’s perfectly normal to do so in Spanish!
+Spanish speakers are generally quite relaxed when it comes to time, so don’t be surprised if you hear buenos días until 3 pm or so.
+Equally, buenas tardes can be used without arousing suspicion up until about 8 pm.
+What’s more, in Spain ¡la noche es joven! (the night is young) even when it’s actually rather old, so you can start using buenas noches from 9 pm onwards.
+Although you wouldn’t wish someone good night in English unless they’re about to go to bed, it’s perfectly normal to do so in Spanish!